OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 Despite the fact that tools like GitVersion generate SemVer version strings, the same format can be used for Maven artifacts.
 However, there is a catch.

 SemVer will order a version with a feature branch lower than a version without any prerelease component.
 For example, **1.2.1** is considered a higher version number than **1.2.1-myfeature**.
+This is the expected ordering as a feature branch will eventually be merged back into the master branch.

 When a feature branch is appended to a Maven version, it is considered a qualifer.
-Maven allows any qualifiers, but has some special ones like **SNAPSHOT**, **final**, **ga** etc. A complete list can be found in the blog post [Maven versions explained](https://octopus.com/blog/maven-versioning-explained).
+Maven allows any qualifiers, but recognizes some special ones like **SNAPSHOT**, **final**, **ga** etc. A complete list can be found in the blog post [Maven versions explained](https://octopus.com/blog/maven-versioning-explained).
 Maven versions with unrecognized qualifiers (and feature branch names are unrecognized qualifiers) are treated as later releases than unqualified versions.

 This means Maven considers version **1.2.1-myfeature** is to be a later release than **1.2.1**, when clearly that is not the intention of a feature branch.
 You can verify this behavior with the following test in a project hosted on [GitHub](https://github.com/mcasperson/MavenVersionTest/blob/master/src/test/java/org/apache/maven/artifact/versioning/VersionTest.java#L122).

-However, thanks to the ability of channels in Octopus, we can ensure that both SemVer prerelease and Maven qualifiers are processed to produce the ordering of artifacts that we expect.
+However, thanks to the functionality of channels in Octopus, we can ensure that both SemVer prerelease and Maven qualifiers are filtered to result in expected ordering of artifacts.

 Here is the default channel for our application deployment.
 Note the regular expression **^$** for the **Pre-release tag** field.
-This regular expression only matches empty strings, meaning the default channel will only ever deploy artifacts with no prerelease or qualifer.
+This regular expression only matches empty strings, meaning the default channel will only ever deploy artifacts with no prerelease or qualifer:

 ![](default_channel.png "width=500")

 Next we have the feature branch channel, which defines a regular expression of **.+** for the **Pre-release tag** field.
-This regular expression only non-empty strings, meaning the feature branch channel will only deploy artifacts with a prerelease or qualifier.
+This regular expression only matches non-empty strings, meaning the feature branch channel will only deploy artifacts with a prerelease or qualifier:

 ![](feature_branch_channel.png "width=500")